jeffbass/imagezmq/docs/imagezmq-uses.rst

   method is called inside the loop that extracts an ROI and does feature extraction and digit classification.

-**imagezmq** optimizes this Raspberry Pi to Mac computer vision pipeline in a way that allows each computer to do tasks for which it is best suited:
+**imageZMQ** optimizes this Raspberry Pi to Mac computer vision pipeline in a way that allows each computer to do tasks for which it is best suited:

 - No images are stored on the Raspberry Pi.
 The SD Card storage on the Raspberry